What Is Review Management: App Store Review Management In 2025

 What are the app reviews in the Apple App Store?

-App reviews in the Apple App Store are public feedback from users about their experience with an app.
+App reviews in the Apple App Store are public online reviews from users about their experience with an app.
 Users can rate apps on a scale of 1 to 5 stars and leave written comments.
 These reviews are visible to anyone browsing the store, providing insights into an app's performance, usability, and overall quality.

 Should I buy app reviews?